muskoin/muskoin.github.io/index.md

 ## Step 1

-He then clicks the convenience link provided by a meme-maker.
+He then clicks the convenience link provided by a meme-maker in their tweet.
 It will auto-fill the fields on this page: <a href="http://muskoin.app/#/mint">muskoin.app/#/mint</a>.

 ## Step 2

-Click the button that says "To the Moon!"
-(Metamask must be connected to the browser being used).
+With Metamask connected to the dApp, click the button that says "To the Moon!".

 # Leaderboard